 She looked back to the marking she made in the dirt.
 “Perhaps very little, but perhaps that is my lack of understanding of the vision.
 The path goes on from here, but I am unable to draw this line forever toward the horizon, I am unable to follow it.
 You might not get much further than I have, but it is important we try.”

-He felt co confused, so unsure.
+He felt so confused, so unsure.
 “Why?”

 “Why indeed.
 Why are our lives like they are?
 Is this how the gods intended for us to live, or are we destined for more, for something else?
 Could this all be the temptation of the darkness in war?”

-She looked tired then and he knew what she’d done.
-“You broke the second tenant,” Ahbay said.
+She looked tired then, and he knew what she’d done.
+“You broke the second tenet,” Ahbay said.

 Sizan looked up at him.
 “I have tried to.”